How to Fix the Massive Speaker Issue on the iPhone 15

 8. Warranty coverage:

-• Apple’s warranty covers manufacturing defects in the iPhone, including the speakers.
+- Apple’s warranty covers manufacturing defects in the iPhone, including known iPhone 15 speaker issues.

 What to do: